msberends/AMR/index.md

 #### Microbial (taxonomic) reference data

-This package contains the complete taxonomic tree of almost all ~70,000 microorganisms from the authoritative and comprehensive Catalogue of Life (CoL, [www.catalogueoflife.org](http://www.catalogueoflife.org)), supplemented by data from the Deutsche Sammlung von Mikroorganismen und Zellkulturen (DSMZ, [www.dsmz.de](https://www.dsmz.de)).
+This package contains the complete taxonomic tree of almost all ~70,000 microorganisms from the authoritative and comprehensive Catalogue of Life (CoL, [www.catalogueoflife.org](http://www.catalogueoflife.org)), supplemented by data from the List of Prokaryotic names with Standing in Nomenclature (LPSN, [lpsn.dsmz.de](https://lpsn.dsmz.de)).
 This supplementation is needed until the [CoL+ project](https://github.com/Sp2000/colplus) is finished, which we await.
 With `catalogue_of_life_version()` can be checked which version of the CoL is included in this package.

 Read more about which data from the Catalogue of Life [in our manual](./reference/catalogue_of_life.html).